quarkiverse/quarkus-openapi-generator/.github/ISSUE_TEMPLATE/-issue-number---problem-description-.md

 Please provide the output of `java --version`.

 ## Quarkus Version
-Please specify the version of Quarkus used.
+Please, specify the version of Quarkus used.

 ## Description
 Please provide a detailed description of the issue or the feature request.